 Specification and market strategy

-Because all 507 cars share the same drivetrain architecture, the market's differentiating axes are: LHD/manual/original (the default — every fetched primary auction print was LHD manual); build number and Alpina dash plaque present; original colour and Alpina livery (colours seen in the fetched throughput include Alpinweiss II with blue Alpina graphics, Sterling Silver with gold Alpina graphics, and Dark Sapphire Blue Metallic — non-standard repaints trade at a discount); Buchloe delivery paperwork; documented major engine work (turbo rebuild, cooling refresh, clutch); and mileage (30,000-mile cars are top of the market — see Kimbex Dream Cars '112,000 km' as a dealer benchmark — while 150,000+ km drivers clear at the lower end).
+Because all 507 cars share the same drivetrain architecture, the market's differentiating axes are: LHD/manual/original (the default — every verified primary auction print was LHD manual); build number and Alpina dash plaque present; original colour and Alpina livery (colours seen in the verified throughput include Alpinweiss II with blue Alpina graphics, Sterling Silver with gold Alpina graphics, and Dark Sapphire Blue Metallic — non-standard repaints trade at a discount); Buchloe delivery paperwork; documented major engine work (turbo rebuild, cooling refresh, clutch); and mileage (30,000-mile cars are top of the market — see Kimbex Dream Cars '112,000 km' as a dealer benchmark — while 150,000+ km drivers clear at the lower end).
 The tiny population of automatic-transmission cars trade at a discount; manual is the collector default.
 UK RHD conversions are a distinct sub-market and trade case-by-case.

 Ownership